Area chart widgets

 What data do I need for this widget?

-If the source query groups events, it must also contain an aggregated value for each group (count, average, maximum, mean, etc.).
+If the source query groups events, it must also contain an aggregated value for each group (count, average, maximum, mean, and so on).

-If the source query does not group events, you will have to choose the metric to use for the y-axis.
-This is done in the widget's visual settings.
+If the source query does not group events, you will have to choose the metric to use for the y-axis (that is, a field or a column).
+This is done in the visual tab of the widget's settings.